 Two weeks before your camper arrives, you will be sent information for registering your camper’s medications.
 Please plan to bring all medications in original packaging including the prescription labeling.
 Up-to-date and accurate medication information will help expedite the medication check-in process on arrival day.
 All medications are checked in with our Medications Technicians upon arrival.

 An integral part of the camp experience is the sense of “getting away from it all.”
 In effort to protect this component of the camp experience we ask that visits be limited to our Thursday night Talent Show when family, friends, and former staff are invited to share in the fun.
 If you would like to send notes of encouragement to your camper during their week you may email them to [email protected].
 Your email will be printed and given to your camper’s counselor who will either give it to your camper or read it to them.
-We, of course, also encourage notes or letters sent by old-fashioned postal mail.
+We also accept notes or letters sent by old-fashioned postal mail, but recommend mailing week prior to your camper’s week of camp to ensure they are delivered on time.
 Please send to 4806 Old Spartanburg Road, Taylors, SC 29687.